-By providing long-term mentorship, rigorous academic support, and career opportunities to students underrepresented in medicine, MERIT is working to increase diversity among the next generation of doctors, nurses, and researchers.
+By providing long-term mentorship, rigorous academic support, and career opportunities to students underrepresented in medicine, MERIT is working to increase diversity among the next generation of doctors, nurses, and other health professionals.

 MERIT Scholars are